 Intradermal Pigmentation is a revolutionary method of applying micro insertions of natural pigments into the dermal layer of the skin.
 This state of the art technique is medically proven and specifically designed to be safe.
-Intradermal Pigmentation is used for a variety of permanent cosmetic enhancements such as, permanent eyebrows, eyeliner, lip liner/color, and areola restoration.
+Intradermal Pigmentation is used for a variety of permanent cosmetic enhancements such as, permanent eyebrows, eyeliner, and areola restoration.

-What is Permanent Cosmetics?
+What is permanent cosmetics?

 Permanent cosmetic makeup is cosmetic tattooing.
 The specialized techniques used for permanent cosmetics are often referred to as "micropigmentation", "micropigment implantation" or "dermagraphics".
 The cosmetic implantation technique deposits colored pigment into the upper reticular layer of the dermis.